Pierre-Wong/pytorch-NRE/README.md

     relation2id.txt: all relations and corresponding ids, one per line. vec.txt: the pre-train word embedding file

-which can be download from repository https://github.com/thunlp/TensorFlow-NRE.
+which can be gotten from repository https://github.com/thunlp/TensorFlow-NRE.

 For training,you need to type python3 relation.py and torch_test.py is for testing.
 A pre-train model  "model10300.pth" is given.